 A woman joins The Well either as a result of direct outreach to red-light areas or through word-of-mouth referral.

-In her first few days she is thoroughly assessed for physical, emotional and social health, and after an orientation period, is placed either in the full-time recovery program or in work-study.
-If she is coming in with a nursing baby, she will care for her baby while participating in daily activities, until daycare is arranged.
+In her first few days she is thoroughly assessed for physical, emotional and social health, and after an orientation period, is placed either in the full-time recovery program or in the work-study program.

-If she is unable to work and manage her life due to trauma disorder, she will spend time in the recovery unit, a safe, healing environment that provides therapeutic activities and counseling.
-Activities include art, music, movement (e.g. yoga, zumba), support groups, and classes on basic life skills.
-She will do light, low-stress but interesting work such as greeting card and jewelry assembly and baking.
+If she shows signs of a trauma disorder, she will spend time in the recovery unit, a safe, healing environment that provides therapeutic activities and counseling.
+Activities include art, music, movement (e.g. yoga, zumba), support groups, and life skills classes.

 If she doesn’t need dedicated recovery, she will begin focusing on career development, either planning her own business or developing employable skills.
-She will then focus on vocation approximately 3/4 time, and take classes the other 1/4.
-Her work will provide 50-90% of her income.
-The Well then provides a stipend to make up the rest of her need, based on the number and ages of her children.
+Her work will provide 50-90% of her income, and The Well provides a stipend to make up the rest, providing her and her children with extra stability.

-If she develops a solid track record in work and study, she is offered a position leading others.
+If she develops a solid track record, she is offered a position leading others.
 This may be as a work supervisor or other manager, teaching classes, mentoring others, outreach or other outside ministry.

 If she completes high school equivalency, she may be offered financial assistance to attend vocational school, college or university.